JackyLee1230/Deadline-Fighter/README.md

 Explore the map while defending hordes of attacking zombies.<br>
 Purchase new weapons, unlock new area of the map to allow for more flexible and dynamic gameplay.<br>
 Survive for as long as you can and try to get the highest score possible.<br>
+Save your game by going to the pause menu and clicking the Main Menu button.<br>
+Resume your game at any time by clicking the Continue button.<br>

 Controls:<br>
 Movement: WASD<br>